 The Basics — The Basics patient education pieces answer the four or five key questions a patient might have about a given condition.
 These articles are best for patients who want a general overview and who prefer short, easy-to-read materials.

 Beyond the Basics — Beyond the Basics patient education pieces are longer, more sophisticated, and more detailed.
 These articles are best for patients who want in-depth information and are comfortable with some medical jargon

-Patient information: Parkinson disease treatment options — education, support, and therapy (Beyond the Basics)
+Patient education: Parkinson disease treatment options — education, support, and therapy (Beyond the Basics)

-Patient information: Parkinson disease symptoms and diagnosis (Beyond the Basics)
+Patient education: Parkinson disease symptoms and diagnosis (Beyond the Basics)

-Patient information: Dementia (including Alzheimer disease) (Beyond the Basics)
+Patient education: Dementia (including Alzheimer disease) (Beyond the Basics)